robfatland/keepoffthegrass/README.md

 * If we start the game over with **Play my code**: New game board!
     * We seem to be blue always; but our start quadrant changes
     * Let's call the four quadrants **LL**, **UL**, **LR**, **UR**

+> Pro Tip: The video is actually playback; it is not 'real time'

 ### Step 3: Run the code and see what our opponent is up to